iamclint/Zeal/README.md

 - Toggle nameplate for self on/off
 - Toggle nameplate for self as X on/off
 - Toggle nameplate for raid pets and your pet on/off
+- Toggle nameplate for players pet owners name on/off
 - Toggle nameplate choices that are shown at character selection screen on and off
 - Toggle target nameplate color on and off
 - Toggle target nameplate marker on and off